jamiew/validator-exporter-k8s/README.md

 UPDATE_PERIOD  # seconds between scrapes, int
 STATS_DIR # where the stats files are saved; test run uses ./stats API_BASE_URL # URL for Helium API.
-For testnet, set to "https://testnet-api.helium.wtf/v1" ENABLE_RPC # opt in to using the RPC API with a truthy value (defaults to falsey value until `exec` calls are fully replaced).
+For testnet, set to "https://testnet-api.helium.wtf/v1"
 ```

 ## Build on Docker Hub (CI)